rikikoo/filler/README.md

 ## ABOUT FILLER
 The program compiled by the Makefile is a virtual "player" designed to compete against other virtual players in the game of filler, which is run in the virtual machine `resources/filler_vm`.

-The way I see it, filler is a sort of augmented tic-tac-toe, where each player is given a random "piece" that they have to fit onto the playing field (arbitrarily sized 2D board) until no more pieces can be placed.
+The way I see it, filler is a sort of augmented tic-tac-toe, where each player is given a random "piece" that they have to fit onto the playing field (an arbitrarily sized 2D board) until no more pieces can be placed.
 The player that was able to place more pieces wins.

 *GAME RULES:*
   - On the board, the starting points of the players are randomly decided.
 P1 gets to place the first piece.
   - Both players take turns placing pieces.
 Player 1 is `O` and player 2 is `X`.
   - On each turn, the player is given a random piece by the `filler_vm` in a "token" in which the actual piece is.
 The token's size varies and the shape of the piece in the token is random on each turn.
-  - One part/cell of the piece has to overlap with exactly one cell of previously placed pieces of the same player.
+  - One cell of the piece has to overlap with exactly one cell of previously placed pieces of the same player.
   - Players have to give the coordinates of the _token's_ top-left corner to `stdout`.
 Those coordinates can be outside the board.

 *EXAMPLE GAME:*